 To find out if a subject property is located in a Special Flood Hazard Area, the Engineering Department and Bentonville Public Library maintain a repository of Flood Insurance Rate Maps (FIRMs).
 The FIRMs are used to guide development to minimize flood losses and promote public safety.
 The FEMA Map Service Center website (https://msc.fema.gov/portal) is useful too.
 A Special Flood Hazard Area is an area that will be inundated by the flood event having a 1-percent chance of being equaled or exceeded in any given year.
 This information can also be viewed on the City of Bentonville GIS website under FEMA Base layer.
 Any person interested in information regarding Special Flood Hazard Areas (SFHA), flood insurance, floodplain regulations, elevations certificates, or Flood Insurance Rate Maps (FIRM Maps) may contact the Stormwater Coordinator or set an appointment with the Floodplain Manager at the Bentonville Municipal Building, Engineering Department.
 Please provide a current address, a subdivision name/block/lot number or a tax parcel identification number to expedite any information request.
 The city maintains a database of some Elevation Certificates.

 An Elevation Certificate is a document prepared by a licensed engineer or land surveyor that provides a structure’s finished floor elevation in relation to the Base Flood Elevation has determined by FEMA.
 This data is used to minimize flood loss and to set flood insurance premiums.
 FEMA offers Elevation Certificate training.
-An easy nine-session course called “EC made EZ” can be watched in less than an hour.
-Go to:

 The bank says my property is in the AE Zone, what does that mean?
 It means the property is in a special flood hazard area (SFHA) subject to National Flood Insurance Program.
 Zone AE is the 100-year (1% annual chance) floodplain with base flood elevations (BFE).
 This flood hazard zone is drawn on the Flood Insurance Rate Maps (FIRMs).
 The AE Zone is next to the floodway; the creek bed.
 Studies have been completed to determine the approximate 100-yr floodplain line and base flood elevations.
 The base flood elevation is the water surface elevation with a 1% chance of being equaled or exceeded in a given year.
 There is a 1% annual chance the land will be flooded per year.
 This does not mean the land will flood every year, nor does it mean the land will not flood more than once in a year.
 During a 30-yr mortgage, new development built at or below the base flood elevation in an AE Zone has a 26% chance of being flooded at least once (USGS).
 New habitable development in the AE zone in the City of Bentonville is required to be built three feet above the base flood elevation and the associated utilities such as heating and air must be at least at BFE.